TylerJamesMalloy/ty-malloy/_posts/2022-03-05-RL-Data-Security.md

 </figure>

 For the environment, we would likely want to limit our area of investigation to a particular website or web based application/system to limit the space we are interested in.
 However, there are many possible structures for how information is represented on the web, and we should additionally limit, at least for our brief discussion, how this information is represented.
-One particularly useful manner is provided by the REST API or Representational state transfer Application Programing Interface.
+One particularly useful manner is provided by the REST API or Representational State Transfer Application Programing Interface.
+Even without knowing much about it, this seems like a great way to structure our RL system, State (the focus of all RL systems) is right in the name!

 <figure>